Herbert Rosenfeld: Life

-Rosenfeld was born in Nuremberg in 1910 and came from a Jewish family.
-He received his medical diploma from Munich in 1934, and emigrated to Britain one year later due to the Nuremberg laws prohibiting him from working with non-Jewish patients.
-He retook his medical degree, and went on to undergo a teaching analysis with Melanie Klein.
-He eventually became an analyst in 1945 himself and continued to work within the Kleinian movement.
+Rosenfeld was born in Nuremberg in 1910, into a Jewish family.
+He received his medical diploma in Munich in 1934, and emigrated to Britain one year later due to the Nuremberg Laws prohibiting him from working with non-Jewish patients.
+He retook his medical degree, and went on to undergo a training analysis with Melanie Klein.
+He eventually became an analyst himself in 1945 and continued to work within the Kleinian movement.
 He died in London on 29 November 1986.

 Work

 On confusion

 Rosenfeld saw confusion as a halfway house between splitting and reintegration, either as a progressive step towards the latter, or as a regression from it.
-In its negative aspect, according to Hanna Segal, "a most powerful element in confusion is envy...Narcissistic organisation protects us from that confusion".
+In its negative aspect, according to Hanna Segal, "a most powerful element in confusion is envy […] Narcissistic organisation protects us from that confusion".

 Destructive narcissism

 Rosenfeld played a leading part in the work of Kleinians on the destructive aspects of narcissism.
-For Rosenfeld, "destructive narcissism...is directed against the libidinal ties or bonds of the self to the object".
+For Rosenfeld, "destructive narcissism […] is directed against the libidinal ties or bonds of the self to the object".